stcorp/harp/doc/python.rst

    individual file and the result of harp.concatenate() on the imported products will be returned.

-   :param str filename: Filename, list of filenames or file pattern of the
+   :param str,list filename: Filename, list of filenames or file pattern of the
                        product(s) to import
    :param str operations: Actions to apply as part of the import; should be
                        specified as a semi-colon separated string of operations.